 Giovanni recalls, “My father began producing Amarone in the late 50s.
 Not entirely satisfied with the results, he called an oenologist from Piedmont to help him craft a more refined and balanced wine, drawing from the elegant style of the Barolo wines, an approach that he had always appreciated.
 In fact, today our “modern” Amarone is a result of that collaboration — a wine that places elegance over strength, highlighting complexity and finesse rather than power.”

 As the winery looks to the future, once again the influence of place, territory and terroir, takes center stage with a revived emphasize on autochthonous grapes, with two ancient clones to be added to the production soon, and research into the concept of the “Cru.”

 “Amarone differs by nature from the Cru/single-vineyard wines of Piedmont or Burgundy, as the very definition of the wine implies a blend of local varieties, but the concept that place is important remains a constant.
 We have begun researching these unique characteristics that differ among the Valleys of our region.
 Wine consumers today are more educated, and perhaps interested, overall and are open to even more sophisticated wines, wines that tell a story of where they have come from, each crafted in respect of its unique vineyard, hillside, exposition…” explains Giovanni.

-Combining traditional methods, advanced technology, exceptional vineyards and experience passed down through generations of family tradition, the Bertani family continues to produce wines that express “elegance over strength; complexity as an expression of our terroir…because each wine should reflect its territory.” says Gaetano Bertani.
+Combining traditional methods, advanced technology, exceptional vineyards and experience passed down through generations of family tradition with dedication and passion, respect for the vineyard and a constant pursuit of the latest advancements in oenological technology, also this next generation of the Bertani family continues to produce authentic wines that express a timeless elegance, complexity as an expression of terroir, each wine truly a reflection of its territory.